XAMPPRocky/tokei/README.md

 See CONTRIBUTORS.md for a full list of contributors.

-This application is free software: you can redistribute it and/or modify it under the terms of the MIT License.
+Tokei is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-See LICENSE for more information.
+See [LICENCE-APACHE](./LICENCE-APACHE), [LICENCE-MIT](./LICENCE-MIT) for more information.